microsounds/microsounds.github.io/.src/notes/index.md

 # Notes
-Notes on random topics, sorted by date of last update.
+Writings and notes on random topics, sorted by date first posted.